Global Trade & Logistics

-The International Business program offers the skills needed to succeed in today’s global business environment.
-The two areas of study within the concentration are International Business, which provides a broad perspective of the traditional business functions within a global framework and Logistics, which offers a detailed look at supply chain management and distribution.
+The Global Trade and Logistics program at LBCC offers courses designed to develop the skills necessary to succeed in today’s global business environment.
+The two areas of study within the concentration are International Business, which provides a broad perspective of the traditional business functions within a global framework, and Logistics, which offers a detailed look at supply chain management and distribution.

 Careers in Export, Import, Freight-forwarding, Logistics, Supply-chain management and more!

 - Learn the fundamentals of all necessary business functions from a global perspective.